PresentationContent strategy applied to a fintech start-up in frontier markets

 Many frontier market MFIs still run on paper.
 Loan officers travel for hours to collect on loans, and here's a content problem: there are no electronic records.
 Opportunities for human error (fraud) are rife, worse - how do you run a loan business with no real-time view on how much money you've lent out, how much is overdue, how much is returned?

 This case study is about a content strategy to help startup Fintech company, Oradian, to refine and sell a cloud-based solution to MFIs to help them collect, centralise, analyse and provide reports on loan and customer data.

 Content is the foundation of both Oradian's technical solution and the way they sell and service it in the world's toughest markets.
-The case study will look at the creation and benchmarking of some aspects of the Oradian content strategy that are key to a mission to 3x annual recurring revenue:
+The case study will look at the creation and benchmarking of some aspects of the Oradian content strategy:

 - Editorial decisions focused on specific sales-driven insights not thought leadership

 Frances' career started in rural South Africa where she wrote and designed educational materials for NGO and community programmes, especially in the field of microfinance.
 During her 20-year career, she has held tenures at Datatec as communications strategist, at London-based Siegel & Gale as Head of Content (EMEA), and at Barclaycard as VP of Content Strategy (UK).